-- Students will be required to create a pass code to secure access to the apps and files on their iPad but it is not required.
+- Students are encouraged to create a pass code to secure access to the apps and files on their iPad but it is not required.

 - If a pass code is in place, teachers have the right to ask students to unlock their iPads at any time.

 - The district IT staff has the ability to bypass student pass codes should the student forget their pass code or refuse to unlock the iPad upon request.